Websites that are powering Diversity and Inclusion recruitment in Ireland

 According to their website “We bridge the gaps between refugees and Irish companies and connect refugees’ talent with Irish companies” The website then created a job coaching service for refugees to Ireland (who are legal to work here) and anonymously put their credentials on their site.
 They then work with employers and put the positions that they are offering on their site, matching their potential candidates to the positions on offer.
 A social enterprise, Employ Refugees is free to use for their users and the employers they work with.
 They’re job coaches also offer training, identify suitable roles, give interview advice and work with both the user and the employer to ensure a smooth transition to the workplace.

-Formally Employamum.ie founder Karen O’Reilly created the business in 2016 to help parents (predominantly mothers) to ease them back into the workforce, by offering flexible work schedules by employers who understood work/life balance and the pressures of being a parent.
+Formally Employamum.ie founder Karen O’Reilly created the business in 2016 to help parents (predominantly mothers) to ease them back into the workforce, by offering flexible work schedules by employers who understand work/life balance and the pressures of being a parent.
 However, after 3 years they found that 30% of their placements were male and 50% weren’t parents at all, so they decided to rebrand the company and its mission.

 Now EmployFlex works with candidates who wish to have flexibility in their work such as part-time, remote, job sharing or flexible hours to help support their work/life balance.
-The company has a 93% success rate and now has over 5,000 candidates on their books and has worked with the likes of Bank of Ireland, Ballymaloe Foods and The Republic of Work to name a few.
+The company has a 93% success rate and now has over 5,000 candidates on its books and has worked with the likes of Bank of Ireland, Ballymaloe Foods and The Republic of Work to name a few.

 The premier website in Ireland for any company or employee interested in working remotely.
 Started in 2019, the company advocates for remote working, by offering training packages to companies interested in onboarding or changing their current work practises to increase the amount of time that employees can work from home.
 Grow Remote also advocates for employees by offering a community of remote workers to reduce some of the isolation felt by working remotely.
-They also offer courses on getting started with remote work, a jobs board of organisations who embrace remote working, and a career planning and resources section for the job seeker.

 Another company born out of the Covid-19 pandemic, Indielist was created soon after the pandemic began as many freelancers in the advertising, PR and marketing industries struggled to get employment as there was a recruitment freeze on.
 Una Herlihy and Peter McPartlin came together to create Indielist.
 According to adworld.ie “There are nearly 3,000 people offering freelance services in Ireland” and this website allows those freelancers to meet with the indielist.ie team, upload their portfolio, and describe their specialist areas.
-Employers can upload their available projects for freelancers and then they match the correct candidate to the specific position.

 According to their website “Search Talent was born from the need in the recruitment industry for a boutique high-end service offering.
 Search Talent will take the time to understand your recruiting needs and treat every requisition as if it’s an Executive Search.
 This means high levels of service and attention to detail, no matter what your requirements.”
 With their team of over 30 highly qualified employees, they are one of the top performing recruitment agencies in Ireland.